kelvinsjk/mathlify/sites/mathlify-site/src/content/h2-1_h2_learn/01_functions/01_concepts/02_domain-and-range/01_theory.md

 ### Using graphs to find the range

 We recall that the range of a function refers to the set of all possible output values.
-Finding the range is most easily done graphically where we get all the possible values of $`y.`
+A graph helps us find the range as we can visualize all the possible values of $`y.`

 As the following examples will illustrate, the important features of graphs that